nusmodifications/nusmods/www/README.md

 #### Writing request actions

-To write an action that makes a request, simple call and return the result from `requestAction(key: string, type?: string, options: AxiosXHRConfig)`. `type` should describe what the action is fetching, eg. `FETCH_MODULE`.
+To write an action that makes a request, simple call and return the result from `requestAction(key: string, type?: string, options: AxiosXHRConfig)`.

+- `type` should describe what the action is fetching, eg. `FETCH_MODULE`.
 By convention these actions should start with `FETCH_`.
-The `key` should be unique for each endpoint the action calls.
+- `key` should be unique for each endpoint the action calls.
 If the action will only call one endpoint then key can be omitted, and type will be used automatically.
-For example, fetch module calls a different endpoint for each module, so the key used is `FETCH_MODULE_[Module Code]`. `options` is passed directly to `axios()`, so [see its documentation](https://github.com/axios/axios#request-config) for the full list of configs.
+For example, fetch module calls a different endpoint for each module, so the key used is `FETCH_MODULE_[Module Code]`.
+- `options` is passed directly to `axios()`, so [see its documentation][axios-config] for the full list of configs.
 Minimally `url` should be specified.

 **Example**